Configuring Snowflake PrivateLink Enterprise +

 Configuring Network Policies

-If your organization uses Snowflake Network Policies to restrict access to your Snowflake account, you will need to add a network rule for dbt Cloud.
+If your organization uses Snowflake Network Policies to restrict access to your Snowflake account, you will need to add a network rule for dbt.

-You can request the VPCE ID from dbt Cloud Support, that you can use to create a network policy.
+You can request the VPCE IDs from dbt Support, that you can use to create a network policy.
+If creating an endpoint for Internal Stage, the VPCE ID will be different from the VPCE ID of the main service endpoint.

 Using the UI